hexbatch/apple-core/v1/docs/layers/e-organization-layers/admin-extensions.md

 Moderators are very restricted admins, able to log in as some people, and change a list of attributes.
 Can set up each moderator type to do changes to some families of attributes.
 Then assign that moderator role to specific users to supervise, or discover a pool of users to automatically gain control of some of their attributes in some sets (some contexts)

+More admin api that can help with trading

+* Token operations and sets: change their ownership
+* Contracts: can change terms of a contract

+# Transactions

+* Can see and cancel pending transactions

+# Contracts
+* can see contracts